Compare any two graphics cards:

 OpenGL Version OpenGL 4.4 OpenGL 4.3

-Memory Bandwidth: Bandwidth is the maximum amount of information (counted in megabytes per second) that can be transferred past the external memory interface in a second.
-The number is worked out by multiplying the bus width by its memory speed.
-In the case of DDR type RAM, it should be multiplied by 2 once again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The better the card's memory bandwidth, the faster the card will be in general.
+Memory Bandwidth: Bandwidth is the max amount of information (counted in MB per second) that can be moved across the external memory interface in one second.
+The number is calculated by multiplying the interface width by the speed of its memory.
+If it uses DDR memory, it must be multiplied by 2 again.
+If DDR5, multiply by 4 instead.
+The higher the card's memory bandwidth, the better the card will be in general.
 It especially helps with anti-aliasing, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied per second.
-This figure is worked out by multiplying the total texture units by the core speed of the chip.
-The higher this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels per second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed per second.
+This figure is worked out by multiplying the total texture units by the core clock speed of the chip.
+The higher the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.

-Pixel Rate: Pixel rate is the most pixels the video card could possibly write to its local memory in one second - measured in millions of pixels per second.
-Pixel rate is worked out by multiplying the number of ROPs by the the core clock speed.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel output rate is also dependant on quite a few other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels the video card could possibly record to the local memory in one second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the amount of colour ROPs by the the core clock speed.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel fill rate also depends on many other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the ability to get to the max fill rate.

 Display Prices